marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 The Credential lifecycle includes a Credential revocation mechanism based on Status Assertion [`OAUTH-STATUS-ASSERTION`_] that ensures that Credentials are properly revoked when compromised or outdated.

-The revocation of a Federation Entity (i.e., Issuer, Verifier, Wallet Provider) is instead possible by removing the corresponding Entity Statement, thus preventing misuse during compromise.
+The revocation of a Federation Entity (i.e., Issuer, Verifier, Wallet Provider) is instead possible by not issuing the corresponding Subordinate Statement about that Entity and set a short expiration of the Trust Chain, thus preventing misuse during compromise.

 .. tip::
   In addition, [`OID-FED`_] supports a historical key endpoint to retrieve the list of expired and revoked keys, with the motivation of the revocation.